 It is the responsibility of the student to know which class sessions are deemed as mandatory and comply with the MSUCOM policy regarding absences from mandatory sessions and examinations.
 This policy may be found in the MSUCOM Student Handbook on the MSUCOM website.
-Requests for an excused absence must be submitted via the student portal.
+Requests for an excused absence must be arranged with the course faculty.